coreybutler/nvm-windows/README.md

 #### Uninstall existing npm

-You should also delete the existing npm install location (e.g. "C:\Users\<user>\AppData\Roaming\npm") so that the nvm install location will be correctly used instead.
+You should also delete the existing npm install location (e.g. "C:\Users\&lt;user&gt;\AppData\Roaming\npm") so that the nvm install location will be correctly used instead.

 #### Install nvm-windows